 Federal civilian criminal courts have convicted more than 500 individuals on terrorism-related charges since 9/11.
 Military commissions have convicted only eight.
 Federal court convictions include convictions resulting from investigations of terrorist acts and of criminal acts by those with an identified link to international terrorism.
 General Colin Powell has said, “Our civilian courts have been throwing people in jail religiously.
 They have been very effective in putting terrorists in jail, whereas the military commissions and the activities of Guantanamo have not gotten up to speed to do that kind of thing.”

 60 federal district courts in 37 states have successfully and safely convicted terrorists since 9/11.
-The nearly 500 terrorist convictions were the result of trials in 60 different US district courts; 57 cases were in the Southern District of New York.
+The more than 500 terrorist convictions were the result of trials in 60 different US district courts; 57 cases were in the Southern District of New York.
 In a speech to the American Constitutional Society, Attorney General Eric Holder said, “Not one of the judicial districts involved has suffered retaliatory attacks.”